MetaMask/SIPs/SIPS/sip-2.md

 ```

 - Required
-  - `getAccounts()` - Returns a list of all managed accounts of all supported chains.
   - `handleRequest()` - The main way DApps can communicate with the snap.
 The returned data MUST be JSON serializable.
+- DApp events
   - `on()` - The wallet will use this function to register callbacks for events declared in permission specification.
 The wallet SHALL register at most one listener per each unique `[origin, chainId, eventName]` tuple.
   - `off()` - The wallet will use this function to unsubscribe from events registered using `on()`.
+- UI hooks
+  - `getAccounts()` - Returns a list of all managed accounts of all supported chains.
   - Creation
     - `addAccounts?()` - Creates new account.
     - `removeAccount?()` - Removes specific account.
   - Importing
     - `importAccount?()` - Imports an account of supported chain type into the keyring.
 The data is Snap-specific.
 The data format MUST be JSON serializable, and SHOULD be in the same format as the one returned from `exportAccount()`.
     - `exportAccount?()` - Returns snap-specific data that, on its own, is enough to recreate that specific account.
 The data format MUST be JSON serializable, and SHOULD be the same as one passed to `importAccount()`.

 The snaps SHOULD implement all methods inside a specific group that it wants to support (such as "Creation"), instead of implementing only some methods.
 The wallet MAY disable functionality of a specific group if not all methods inside that group are implemented by the snap.